Łucja Frey

-Łucja Frey or Łucja Frey-Gottesman (November 3, 1889 in Lwów – 1942?) was a Polish physician and neurologist, known for describing the syndrome later named after her.
+Łucja Frey or Łucja Frey-Gottesman (November 3, 1889, in Lwów – 1942?) was a Polish-Jewish physician and neurologist, known for describing the syndrome later named after her.
 She was one of the first female academic neurologists in Europe.
 Frey perished during the Holocaust in 1942 in Lwów ghetto aged 53.

 Life

-Łucja Frey was born on November 3, 1889 in Lwów, then part of the Austro-Hungarian empire, as the daughter of the building contractor Szymon Symcha Frey and his wife, Dina (née Weinreb) Frey and her family were Jewish.
+Łucja Frey was born on November 3, 1889, in Lwów, then part of the Austro-Hungarian empire, as the daughter of the building contractor Szymon Symcha Frey and his wife, Dina (née Weinreb) Frey and her family were Jewish.
 She attended a Christian elementary school between 1896 and 1900.
 She graduated from Franciszek-Józef secondary school as an extern pupil in 1907.
 After graduation she studied mathematics and philosophy under professor Marian Smoluchowski (1872-1917).
 She was a student of the faculty of philosophy from 1907 to 1912, but after five years she moved to Warsaw and began studying medicine.

 Frey studied medicine from 1918 to 1923 and received her medical diploma on June 2, 1923.
 Her studies were interrupted for one year because of the Polish–Ukrainian War.

 After graduation she continued her work as a senior assistant to professor Kazimierz Orzechowski (1878–1942) in his Warsaw neurological clinic.
 At the end of 1928 she left Warsaw to go back to Lwów, and married a lawyer named Mordechai (Marek) Gottesman (1887 in Komarno – 1941?).
 From May 1929 she was working at the neurological clinic in Lwów on Rappaporta Street as a deputy senior consultant.
 She gave birth to her daughter, Danuta, in 1930.

-After the Soviet invasion of Poland on September 19, 1939 and the subsequent occupation of Lwów, Mark Gottesman was accused of counter-revolutionary activities and was arrested by the NKVD; nothing is known about him after this point.
+After the Soviet invasion of Poland on September 19, 1939, and the subsequent occupation of Lwów, Marek Gottesman was accused of counter-revolutionary activities and was arrested by the NKVD; nothing is known about him after this point.
 In 1941, under the German occupation of Lwów, Łucja Frey was resettled to the ghetto and forced to work in Ghettopoliklinik in Zamarstynowska 112.
 She was probably murdered together with her patients during liquidation of the ghetto in August 1942 or shortly after deportation to Belzec extermination camp.
 No evidence exists, that she, or any of her relatives, survived.

 There are many uncertainties about her life.
-According to Yad Vashem testimony of Hedwa Balat, Frey's sister-in-law, Łucja and Marek had a son named Jakub, born in 1919.
+According to Yad Vashem testimony of Frey's sister-in-law, Hedwa Balat, Łucja and Marek had a son named Jakub, born in 1919.
 This is most likely Jakub Gottesman, the son of Marek Gottesman with his first wife, Klara Philipp.
 Jakub was also killed in the Holocaust as was his mother, Klara, and his step-father, Dr. Michal Sokaler.